I’m never sure how to describe my profession, so here goes: I use design, writing, and code to create digital experiences.

 I also edit the #TechForAll column at the Poughkeepsie Journal.

-On the side, I’m half of the engineering team at Playbook, a place for designers to ask questions and get quality answers from industry luminaries.
+I helped build the first iteration of Playbook, a place for designers to ask questions and get quality answers from industry luminaries.

 I was the managing editor of The Industry, a now-defunct digital publication that helped pioneer design-oriented coverage of the startup scene.
 The Industry is currently on hiatus.